tnakazato/priism/doc/INSTALL.md

 PRIISM consists of two submodules: `priism.core` and `priism.alma`.
 The former is generic module that provides primitive interface to handle various types of data format while the latter is dedicated module for processing ALMA data which is supposed to be working on CASA.
-For `priism.core`, any visibility data must be converted to Numpy array before being fed to the module.
+For `priism.core`, any visibility data must be converted to NumPy array before being fed to the module.
-Output image is also in the form of Numpy array.
+Output image is also in the form of NumPy array.
 On the other hand, `priism.alma` accepts the visibility data as the MeasurementSet (MS) format, which is data format for CASA. `priism.alma` equips some specific interface to handle data in MS format.
 `priism.alma` first performs visibility gridding to put visibility data onto regularly spaced grid in uv plane.
-Then the data will be processed using "core" functionality of the PRIISM (`priism.core`).
+Then the output image is obtained from gridded visibility using "core" functionality of the PRIISM (`priism.core`).
-Finally, the output image array is exported as a FITS image with appropriate header information.
+Finally, the output image, which is NumPy array, is exported as a FITS image with appropriate header information.
-By using `priism.alma`, users can directly obtain the image from MS data, and they can immediately analyse the result using the applications that support to process FITS images (such as CASA).
+By using `priism.alma`, users can directly obtain the FITS image from MS data, and they can immediately analyse the result using the applications that support to process FITS images (such as CASA).

 PRIISM is simple to use, easy to install.
 There are two template script that consist of initialization, configuration, and processing steps.
 These are dedicated for `priism.core` and `priism.alma`.
-Scripts are so short that they are within 100 lines including comments and empty lines for readability.
+Scripts are so short that they are within 60 lines including comments and empty lines for readability.
 Users can use these scripts by just editing some lines according to their usage.
 The scripts should be useful to learn how to use PRIISM interactively.
 On install, PRIISM adopts cmake for easy install.
 As long as prerequisites for PRIISM are fulfilled, cmake will configure your build automatically.
-Also, cmake provides a lot of customization options so that the build suits your environment.
+Also, cmake provides a lot of customization options to suits your environment.

+It is our hope that PRIISM lower the barrier to entry in the new imaging technique based on the sparse modeling.

 ## Supported Platform